xirdev/xsdk/README.md

 SimpleWebRTC
 ------------

 The SimpleWebRTC demo is a great example of using the XirSys platform.
 The signalling for the SimpleWebRTC demo is based off of the demo server supplied by &Yet for use with SimpleWebRTC.
-However, this signalling is neither extensive nor official.
-The signalling detailed in the documentation and demonstrated in the signal.html demo is the preferred protocol for WebRTC signalling.
+The version of SimpleWebRTC supplied in the thirdparty directory is the standard and latest distribution of SimpleWebRTC.
+This is augmented by the files in the lib directory which update SimpleWebRTC to be compatible with both XirSys signalling and XirSys TURN servers.